Pssst: This has been refreshed for the 2024 season!

 For kiddos under 90 lbs., they will be provided with a Personal Flotation Device (PFD).
 Children under five years of age are not permitted on the vessel.
 When you experience it for yourself, you’ll totally understand why.
 It’s QUITE the ride!

-Cruise times are 2 hours in length and you should plan to budget from $180 for a couple to up to $330 for a family of four.
+Cruise times are 2 hours in length and you should plan to budget from $230 for a couple to up to $420 for a family of four.
 And again, avoid disappointment by making reservations in advance.
+You can book your Fundy Tide Runner adventure here.

 Regardless of where you choose to set sail on your whale watching adventure this summer, here are a few helpful trips to ensure your experience is amazing!